 An NDT job may run more than one task at the same time, e.g., a network configuration task and a network response task.
 The NDTReport contains an output for each task that is executed by the NDT job.

-The attribute "NDTJobOutputData" specified performance metrics and/or alarm types that are collected and reported by NDT after the behaviour is modelled in NDT is put in a list for which each entry is an NDTOutputDataPoint.
+The attribute "NDTJobOutputData" specified performance metrics and/or alarm types that are collected and reported by NDT MnS Producer after the behaviour is modelled in NDT MnS Producer is put in a list for which each entry is an NDTOutputDataPoint.

 6.2.1.3.8.2 Attributes